Food Preferences & Resources

 Methods of Collecting Food

-- An encounter between a great white shark (Carcharodon carcharias) and killer whales were documented off of Southeast Farallon Island near San Francisco, California.
-Two killer whales were in the area feeding on a California sea lion (Zalophus californianus) - a favored food of great whites.
+An encounter between a great white shark (Carcharodon carcharias) and killer whales was documented off of Southeast Farallon Island near San Francisco, California.